BonoboPLC/lojjo_wiki/administration/agents.md

 ![Agent Prize Payout Limit](/uploads/agent-prize-payout-limit.png "Agent Prize Payout Limit")

-**Ensure they have a withdrawl float**
+> Ensure they have sufficient Withdrawl Float {.is-info}

-**Enable agent to payout from Sales Receipt**
+> Enable agent to payout from Sales Receipt
+{.is-info}

-This step is optional, but very useful in helping
+This step is optional, but very useful in helping an agent recycle the funds from Ticket Sales into Prize Payouts.

+For example if  the Sales Agent has $1,000  in Ticket Sales for the day, but you did not provide them with a Withdrawal Float in the beginning of the day, the Agent can use money from Ticket Sales to pay prizes.

+You can disable or enable this setting based o your requirement.

 ![Can Agent Pay From Sales](/uploads/can-agent-pay-from-sales.png "Can Agent Pay From Sales")